Anello-Photonics/docs-A1/getting_started_gnssins.rst

 1. Connect GNSS INS breakout cable to GNSS INS unit
 2. Connect GNSS INS to power using either the AC/DC adapter or the Auto Cable Plug.
-2. Connect GNSS INS to PC, MAC, or Ubuntu computing system via RS-232 using USB 2.0 to DB9 Serial Converters for configuration.
 3. Connect primary GNSS antenna to ANT1 using SMA to FAKRA Adapters.
 An additional antenna (ANT2) is optional and enables stationary dual heading.
+4. Connect GNSS INS to PC, MAC, or Ubuntu computing system via RS-232 using USB 2.0 to DB9 Serial Converters for configuration.
+5. If you'd like to use Automotive Ethernet, see section 4.1 for connection instructions.

 2   Unit Configurations